lorenz0leoncin1/ROS-Autonomous-Navavigation-BehaviorTrees/more_informations.md

 ## Thesis Abstract

-[Provide a brief abstract or summary of your thesis.
-Highlight key topics, methodologies, and findings.]

 **Nota:** La tesi è scritta in italiano.
 Per una comprensione approfondita del progetto, ti invitiamo a leggere la tesi completa.

 Feel free to explore the repository and refer to the documentation for more technical details.